 Using the Flybuys travel website, the costs of the fare in Flybuys points seems to reflect the costs of booking the same flights on the Virgin or Qantas website using the 2000 points = $10 rule.
-So Flybuys wins here.
+So Flybuys travel wins here.

 Internal Flights on Partner Airlines.

 You can use your Velocity points and Qantas reward points to book internal flights in the USA as well.
-Using the Velocity website to check on available flight and comparing it with Kayak or Skyscanner the points value seems to reflect the actual dollar value of the flights available – so this seems to be a better use of the points.
+Using the Velocity website to check on available flight and comparing it with Kayak or Skyscanner the points value seems to reflect the actual dollar value of those internal flights – so this seems to be a better use of the points.
 But expect to be flexible if you want to use them this way.
-Rewards flights are not always available on the day you want to fly and they don’t always take the shortest route.
+Rewards flights seats are not always available on the day you want to fly and they don’t always take the shortest route.

 Both Qantas and Virgin offer to allow you to use the points to pay for hotels.
 So how does that compare?
 Using the points and pay slide on either Velocity or Qantas, and dividing the total points by 870, the costs are around double the cash price.
 It is difficult to compare all the websites but if you choose the same hotel and same room on Booking.com, Velocity, and Qantas Frequent flyer websites, the results are not favourable – they are around twice as expensive using the 870 points = $10 rule.
 So if you want to use your points for hotels, slide the lever toward the cash side and you can decide on how much you will lose.
 Flybuys travel on the other hand comes out at about the same price as Booking.com using the 2000 flybuys points = $10 rule.
-So Flybuys wins here too.
+So Flybuys travel wins here too.